ralliejs/rallie/docs/en/README.md

 ## About micro front end
 In software engineering, the front end is a field with fast speed of iterative and update.
 Objectively speaking, technology evolution is the result of the increase of problem's complexity and qualitative change caused by quantitative change.
 After the emergence of new technologies, more complex problems can be solved, and on the contrary, it drives the increase of problem's complexity.
 Therefore, the rapid update of the front-end shows that the front-end can do more and more things in the business, and its status is becoming more and more important.

 A few years ago, the front-end developers only made some static pages and handled simple interactions.
 At that time, operating the native DOM or using the the sharp jQuery is enough to complete the work.
-Later, the popularity of Ajax technology brought a wave of front-end and back-end separation，much back-end developers's work was handled over to the front-end developers，they need to map a large amount of data to the UI, which means that it becomes extremely painful for developers to manually operate the DOM.
-At this time, The emergence of three epic projects, Angular, React and Vue, saved front-end developers in dire straits
-.
-The function of these three frameworks is to automatically map the data to the DOM in real time, so that developers can only focus on the data without operating the DOM。And then, the emergence of single page applications makes it possible to exchange data between pages without going through the backend, which makes the front end applications become more and more huge and complex.
+Later, the popularity of Ajax brought a wave of front-end and back-end separation，much back-end developers's work was handled over to the front-end developers，they need to map a large amount of data to the UI, which means that it becomes extremely painful for developers to manually operate the DOM.
+At this time, The emergence of three epic projects, Angular, React and Vue, saved front-end developers in dire straits.
+The function of these three frameworks is to automatically map the data to the DOM in real time, so that developers can only focus on the data without operating the DOM。And then, the emergence of single page applications makes it possible to transfer data between pages without going through the backend, which makes the front end applications become more and more huge and complex.
 For some to-B applications, sometimes there are dozens or even hundreds of pages to manage, which can easily become fragile and difficult to maintain applications.
-At this time, the qualitative change caused by complex measurement change is the emergence of micro front-end architecture.
+At this time, the qualitative change caused by quantitative change is the emergence of micro front-end architecture.

 We hope to introduce an architecture like back-end microservices, so that a huge front-end application can be separate to several micro applications which have the features below:
 1. The technology stack between micro applications is decoupled, not aware of each other, and can be upgraded independently.